barakeel/ramsey/README.md

 This repository contains the software accompanying the paper "A formal proof of Ramsey(4,5)=24".

-## Install
+### Install dependencies: polyml + HOL4
 The following installation instructions are for the Ubuntu OS.

-### Install dependencies: polyml + HOL4
 This takes about 15 min to complete.
 The first command is optional.
 ```
 sudo apt install -y libgmp-dev rlwrap
 sh install_dep.sh
 ```
 The HOL4 scripts are found in subdirectories of the `src` directory.

 ### Install ramsey